 Police Officer means an officer of any Commonwealth, State or Territory police service.

-Priority/Settlement Notice has the meaning given to it in the Land Titles Legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.
+Power of Attorney means a [registered] written document by which a Donor appoints an Attorney to act as agent on his, her or its behalf.

 Public Servant means an employee or officer of the Commonwealth, a State or a Territory.

 Record has the meaning given to it in the ECNL.